+Age

-TOPIC EMPLOYERS MAY ASK EMPLOYERS MAY NOT ASK Age Generally, the only proper question is, "Are you under 18, yes or no?"
+Generally; the only proper question is, "Are you under 18, yes or no?"

 Questions about age may be allowed if necessary to satisfy the provisions of a state or federal law (for example, certain public safety positions have age limits for hiring and retiring).
 Also, if the Commission has previously identified age as a bona fide occupational qualification for the position.

+Inquiry into the date of birth or age of the applicant, except as necessary to satisfy the provisions of a state or federal law.

+Disability/Handicap

-Inquiry into the date of birth or age of an applicant, except as indi-cated to the left.
-Disability/ Handicap Inquiry into whether the applicant has a physical or mental disability/ handicap or about the nature or severity of the disability/handicap.
+Inquiry into whether the applicant has a physical or mental disability, handicap or about the nature or severity of the disability/handicap.

 Inquiry into whether an applicant is alcoholic or drug addicted.

 Inquiry into whether an applicant has AIDS.

+National Origin, Ancestry, Citizenship

+"Are you legally authorized to work in the United States?"

+An employer may require an employee to produce documentation which evidences his or her identity and employment eligibility under federal immigration laws.

+Inquiry into the birthplace of an applicant or the birthplace of his or her parent(s), spouse and/or other close relatives.

+Inquiry into the national origin ancestry or ethnicity of an applicant.

+Inquiry into whether an applicant for employment or an applicant's parent(s), and/or spouse are nationalized or native born citizens of the United States.

+Medical Examinations

-National Origin/ Ancestry/Citizenship "Are you legally authorized to work in the United States?"
-An employer may require an employee to produce documentation which evidences his or her identity and employment eligibility under federal immigration laws. applicant or the birthplace of his or her parent(s), spouse and/or other close relatives.
-Medical Examinations Once an offer of employment has been made, an employer may condition that offer on the results of a medical examination conducted solely for the purpose of determining whether the employee, with or without reasonable accommo-dation, is capable of performing the essential functions of the job.
+Once an offer of employment has been made, an employer may condition that offer on the results of a medical examination conducted solely for the purpose of determining whether the employee, with or without reasonable accommodation, is capable of performing the essential functions of the job.

-TOPIC EMPLOYERS MAY ASK EMPLOYERS MAY NOT ASK Race/Color No questions.
+Race, Color

 Inquiry into the race or color of an applicant.

+Photograph

+An employer cannot ask for photograph to accompany an application.

+Religious Creed

+No questions, except by religious organizations as provided in 804 CMR 3.01(7)(a).

+Inquiry into the religious denomination or practices of an applicant, his or her religious obligations, or what religious holidays he or she observes.

+Sex (Gender)

-Photograph No questions.
-An employer cannot ask for a photograph to accompany an application.
-Religious Creed No questions, except by religious organizations as provided in 804 CMR 3.01(7)(a).
-Inquiry into the religious denom- ination or practices of an applicant, his or her religious obligations, or what religious holidays he or she observes.
-Sex (Gender) Generally, no questions.
-However, questions regarding gender may be permissible if they relate to a bona fide occupational qualification, which has been ruled to be a legitimate requirement for a particular position, as provided in 804 CMR 3.01(3)(b)3 name or any question that pertain to only one sex (for example inquiries into marital status only asked of Sexual Orientation No questions.
-Inquiry into applicant's sexuality (gay, bisexual, lesbian, heterosex-ual).
+Generally, no questions.
+However, questions regarding gender may be permissible if they relate to a bona fide occupational qualification, which has been ruled to be a legitimate requirement for a particular position, as provided in 804 CMR 3.01(3)(b)3..

+Inquiry into an applicant's maiden name or any question that pertain to only one sex (for example inquiries into marital status only asked of women).
+Inquiries into whether applicant has children, plans to have children, or has child care arrangements.

+Sexual Orientation

+Inquiry into applicant's sexuality (gay, bisexual, lesbian, heterosexual).

+Criminal Record